 To Chill or Not to Chill?

-I’m leaving this up to you!
-When I first made these cookies, I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
-They were delicious, but tasted like my soft chocolate chip cookies.
-I wanted something different– a thinner cookie with an overall crunch so I continued testing the recipe.
+It’s entirely up to you – baker’s choice!
+The first time I made these cookies, I chilled the cookie dough for my usual 2 hours, and the cookies had a lovely crisp edge with a chewy center.
+They were delicious but tasted like my soft chocolate chip cookies.
+I wanted something different: a thinner cookie with an overall crunch so I continued testing the recipe.
 Here’s what I discovered: